 When we first take the job, we feel excited by all the possibilities.
 The salary sounds good to us.
 The office is in a convenient location.
 The coworkers are nice people.
 And the job itself has some interesting responsibilities.

-And we start asking ourselves why we’re even staying.
+We start asking ourselves why we’re even staying.
 Then, when our friends hear how miserable we are, they help encourage us to leave.
 Because from our descriptions the job sounds horrible.
 And the bad far outweighs the good.
 But does it really?

-Let’s zoom in on those “job doesn’t have” weights
+Zooming in on “job doesn’t have” weights

 In math, there’s a concept called weighting that allows us to give a certain weight to each part of a formula.
 In effect, when we play the “doesn’ts” game, we assign heavier weights to the things we find wrong.
 And lighter weights to all the good things.